Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsubsection{Image classification}

-\revision{We compare IVON to AdamW~\citep{LoHu17} and SGD for image classification on various models and benchmarks.} \Cref{tab:imagenet} shows that IVON improves upon both AdamW and the stronger SGD baseline in terms of both accuracy and uncertainty, here measured by negative log-likelihood (NLL), expected calibration error (ECE), and Brier score.
-We also find that IVON does not overfit on smaller tasks, unlike AdamW which tends to overfit on TinyImageNet and CIFAR-100. \revision{This holds on various datasets and models trained for $200$ epochs, of which we show here: 1) ResNet-50 with $\approx 25.6$M parameters~\citep{HeZh16} on ImageNet-1k which has $\approx 1.2$M images with $1000$ classes; 2) ResNet-18 with 11M parameters and PreResNet-110 with $4$M parameters on both TinyImageNet and CIFAR-100.
-We list further details on the experiments in~\Cref{app:hyp2} along with more results using also DenseNet-121 and ResNet-20 on other datasets, such as CIFAR-10.
-There, IVON again improves accuracy and uncertainty. }
+\revision{We compare IVON to AdamW and SGD\revision{ (with momentum)} for image classification on various models and benchmarks.} \Cref{tab:imagenet} shows that IVON improves upon both AdamW and the stronger SGD baseline in terms of both accuracy and uncertainty, here measured by negative log-likelihood (NLL), expected calibration error (ECE), and Brier score.
+We also find that IVON does not overfit on smaller tasks, unlike AdamW which tends to overfit on TinyImageNet and CIFAR-100. \revision{This holds on various datasets and models trained for $200$ epochs.
+We show two of them here.
+First, we show ResNet-50 with around $25.6$M parameters~\citep{HeZh16} on ImageNet-1k which has around $1.2$M images with $1000$ classes.
+Second, we show ResNet-18 with 11M parameters and PreResNet-110 with $4$M parameters on both TinyImageNet and CIFAR-100.
+We list further details on the experiments in~\Cref{app:hyp2} along with more results using DenseNet-121 and ResNet-20 on other datasets, such as CIFAR-10.
+There too, we find improvements in both accuracy and uncertainty. }

 \revision{ We hypothesize that these improvements are partly due to flat-minima seeking properties of variational learning.
-Methods aimed to find flat minima, such as sharpness-aware minimization (SAM)~\citep{FoKl21}, have recently gained in popularity to boost test-accuracy. \citet{MoKh23} have shown that SAM optimizes a relaxation of the variational loss in~\Cref{eq:ivonobjective}.
-Our results here indicate that similar improvements can be obtained by direct optimization. }
+Methods aimed to find flat minima, such as sharpness-aware minimization (SAM)~\citep{FoKl21}, have recently gained in popularity to boost test-accuracy. \citet{MoKh23} have shown that SAM optimizes a relaxation of the expected loss in~\Cref{eq:ivonobjective}.
+Our results here indicate that similar improvements can be obtained by directly optimizing the variational objective and without using any relaxations. }